Loading...

 Introduction

-This full day 6-hour live broadcast session will look in depth at the impact of the two major capital taxes, Inheritance Tax and Capital Gains Tax, on farmers and landowners.
-Consideration will be given to the impact of Brexit and the Agriculture Act, together with the Budgets 2023 and 2024 and farming for the environment.
+This 6-hour virtual classroom seminar (split across two sessions) will look in depth at the impact of the two major capital taxes, Inheritance Tax and Capital Gains Tax, on farmers and landowners.
+Consideration will be given to the impact of Brexit and the Agriculture Act, together with the Budgets 2023 and 2024 and farming for the environment impact.
+There has been a farming revolution post 30 October 2024 and 50% APR and BPR from April 2026 (possibly extended to April 2027).
+Lifetime planning has taken focus with use of the £1million at 100% APR/BPR as a focus.
+Heritage property and Woodland Relief have also come back into focus.

-The session will not only look at the legislation but will also examine the relevant case law and consider HMRC’s current approach to collecting tax from the farming industry.
+The session will not only look at the legislation but will also examine the relevant case law and consider HMRC’s current approach to collecting tax from the farming industry, for example the recent cases of Tanner and Butler on “holding investments”.

 What You Will Learn